I-35 Texas Corridor Study: A Path to 2050

 Building upon current investments, the I-35 Texas Corridor Study will identify existing gaps and evolving multimodal transportation needs and opportunities.
 Through data-informed analysis and collaborative stakeholder engagement, the study will develop prioritized solutions including projects, policies, programs or regional planning studies that address challenges, intermodal coordination and emerging technologies across urban, rural and border areas for the next 25 years.

-I-35 Texas Corridor Study Area Map
+I-35 Texas Corridor Study area map

 Key considerations